DavidKilty/ProjectSubmission2.0/README.md

 Largest function has 16 statements in it, while the median is 9.
 The most complex function has a cyclomatic complexity value of 3 while the median is 1.

+## User Feedback

+After receiving feedback from a user, they said "However, there is a bug where users can click the submit button without selecting a timer, incorrectly showing the message "That was right" and increasing the correct score'.
+This can be seen in the capture below".
+However, after testing again by deploying and using the final product, I could not see it.
+However, I could see an incorrect answer being recorded when pressing the submit button without selecting a timer.
+So, I edited the JS Code to make these buttons only responsive after timer buttons had been chosen and making them unresponsive once the answer had been submitted.

+Another piece of user feedback was "Additionally, there's a performance issue where users can repeatedly click the timers, causing the "Answer Box" to be rendered multiple times.
+Users should be allowed to click the timer only once per question".
+This was a feature I intended as you can change the length of time you selected for the challenge.
+However, taking on user feedback I have also frozen the timer buttons responsiveness once a timer has been selected.

 ## Deployment

  The site was deployed to GitHub pages.
 The steps to deploy are as follows: